wur-bioinformatics/introduction-to-bioinformatics/week5.md

 It is easier to find such relations by performing clustering, i.e., finding groups of genes and/or groups of samples that have similar expression.
 Such clusters can help you learn about functional relations between genes that cluster together, or phenotypic relations between samples that cluster together.
 For the CCLE, a nice interactive viewer is available [here](https://maayanlab.github.io/CCLE_Clustergrammer/).
-Open the page and select the "Bone" subset.
+Open the page and select the "Bone" subset. \

-- a.
+  a.
 In the main figure, the so-called **heatmap**, what do blue and red pixels correspond to?
-Note that you can zoom in and scroll around using the mouse.
+Note that you can zoom in and scroll around using the mouse. \
-- b.
-What is the expression level of BCL11B (use the search box if needed) in sample RDES?
+  b.
+What is the expression level of BCL11B (use the search box if needed) in sample RDES? \
-- c.
+  c.
 On the right and at the bottom, the clusters are indicated by grey bars.
 How many groups of genes do you see initially?
 And how many groups of samples?
-Do you think that is reasonable, given the gene expression values?
+Do you think that is reasonable, given the gene expression values? \
-- d.
+  d.
 You can create fewer or more clusters using the "volume slider buttons" next to the clusters.
 Try these.
 Does it look OK to group the genes into more clusters?
-And the samples?
+And the samples? \
-- e.
+  e.
 Zoom in on the gene names on the left.
-Is BCL11B indeed clustered with RHOH?
+Is BCL11B indeed clustered with RHOH? \
-- f.
+  f.
 At the top, additional information on the samples is plotted (tissue, histology, etc.).
-Does one of the sample clusters correspond to a certain annotation?
+Does one of the sample clusters correspond to a certain annotation? \
-- g.
-The top left shows a number of Gene Ontology terms (recall from [week 1](Week1_gene_ontology) that occur more often in the set of genes involved in bone tumours than you would expect by chance (i.e., than if a set of genes of similar size were randomly drawn from all genes).
+  g.
+The top left shows a number of Gene Ontology terms (recall from [chapter 1](Week1_gene_ontology) that occur more often in the set of genes involved in bone tumours than you would expect by chance (i.e., than if a set of genes of similar size were randomly drawn from all genes).
 We call this a **GO enrichment analysis**.
 The heights of the bars correspond to the p-values of this analysis; the higher the bar, the more significant the enrichment.
 Do the terms make sense?

 %ANSWER%:::{dropdown} Assignment IV answers
 %ANSWER%a.
 Blue corresponds to low gene expression and red corresponds to high gene expression.
 Expression here seems to be normalized, where 0 means average expression. \